Foot and Ankle, Hip, Knee, Shoulder, Spine

 My approach to treating patients

-My research interests have included the development of knee ligament instability testing devices in an attempt to measure frontal and lateral laxity abnormalities, i.e., looseness of the knee.
+My research interests have included the development of a knee ligament instability testing devices in an attempt to measure frontal and lateral laxity abnormalities, i.e., looseness of the knee.
 I've also created a device for office use to evaluate foot and ankle problems.

 G. Charles Roland, M.D. is a Board Certified Orthopedic Surgeon, who dedicates his practice to specializing in Arthroscopic, Reconstructive, and total joint Surgery of the Knee.
 He also specializes in shoulder, hip, and spine surgery.